 A. You are not required to perform any work that poses a threat to your health and safety.
 Many times prescription medications will interfere with your ability to drive an automobile, climb ladders or operate machinery.
 This could also put other people in significant danger.
-You should immediately tell your employer if this situation arises.
+If you are being forced back to work after an injury in Michigan and offered a job that is beyond your medical restrictions you should immediately tell your employer.

 Q. What if my employer offers me a job that is too difficult for my injury, or insulting?

 A. Employers will sometimes offer a job that is beyond your medical restrictions or designed to harass you.
-For example, our work comp attorneys have represented clients who have been forced to sit in a shack and do nothing but watch an empty parking lot.
+For example, our work comp attorneys have represented clients who have been forced back to work after an injury in Michigan and was offered a job to sit in a shack and do nothing but watch an empty parking lot.

 The employer is hoping that you will quit your job and forfeit any wage loss benefits.
 You should try any job that your employer offers, but immediately inform a supervisor if you cannot perform the job because of your work injury.

 It is up to a magistrate to determine if work offered is truly reasonable.
 If the magistrate determines that the work offered was not reasonable, you should be paid for the time that you refused to work.
 You should also speak with an experienced work comp attorney if you feel your legal rights are being violated.
-Call us at (855) 221-2667.
+If you are being forced back to work after an injury in Michigan and offered a job that is beyond your medical restrictions or offered a job designed to harass call us at (844) 345-0952 for a free consultation.
 The call and the advice are free.

 Q. What if I return to work and then stop?